Rh.MessageFormat.Abstractions 1.1.1

 ├── Rh.MessageFormat.Abstractions/ # Interfaces and models

-├── Rh.MessageFormat.CldrData/ # Generated CLDR locale data
+├── Rh.MessageFormat.CldrData/ # Core CLDR locale data (plurals, ordinals, currencies, dates)

 ├── Rh.MessageFormat.CldrGenerator/ # CLDR data generator tool